astrellon/lysithea-vm/README.md

 # Architecture

-The internals of the virtual machine is quite simple:
+The internals of the virtual machine is fairly simple and broken into general purpose operators, math operators, comparison operators, boolean operators and one bonus string concatenation operators.

 ## Some concepts

-### Operator
+### General Purpose Operators
 Internal operators that the virtual machine uses:

 #### `(unknown)`